-You are required to inform the Council of your intention to take paternity leave by the end of the fifteenth week before the expected week of childbirth or, in the case of an adopted child, no later than seven days after the date on which notification of the match with the child was given by the adoption agency, unless this is not reasonably practicable.
+You are required to inform the Council of your intention to take paternity leave giving at least 28 days' notice of your intention to take paternity leave unless this is not reasonably practicable.
 You are required to provide the following information in writing to the Council:

-- The date the child is expected to be born or adopted - Whether you wish to take one- or two-weeks' paternity leave - When you want your paternity leave to start.
+- The date the child is expected to be born or adopted - Whether you wish to take two non-consecutive weeks' paternity leave, or a single period of either one week or two weeks - When you want your paternity leave to start.